 “I regret I have but one life to give my country”

 SERVICE BEFORE SELF – Motto of Indian Army

-1. Indian ARMY is considered as the largest component of the entire armed forces of military arms.
-They have active frontline personnel of approximately 1,215,049 soldiers and reserves personnel of approximately 960,000 soldiers which makes it as the second most largest army in the world.
+Indian ARMY is considered as the largest component of the entire armed forces of military arms.
+They have active frontline personnel of approximately 1,215,049 soldiers.
+Also, it has reserves personnel of approximately 960,000 soldiers.
+This makes it the second-largest army in the world.
 It ranks fourth in Total Military power following China, Russia and United States.

-2. The Indian Army is commanded by the CHIEF OF ARMY STAFF (COAS) and the President of India is the Supreme Commander.
+The Indian Army is commanded by the CHIEF OF ARMY STAFF (COAS).
+And the President of India is the Supreme Commander.

-6. India has total sovereign control over the Siachen glacier, which is the highest battlefield in the world at 5000 meters above mean sea level.
-There’s 10% of the amount of oxygen available in Siachen than it is in plains.
-The soldiers here have to survive minus 60-degree temperature.
-The snowstorm is a big issue for soldiers protecting the glaciers.
+India has total sovereign control over the Siachen glacier.
+It is the highest battlefield in the world at 5000 meters above mean sea level.
+There’s 10% of the amount of oxygen available in Siachen than there is in the plains.
+The soldiers here have to survive at minus 60-degree temperatures.
+Snowstorm is a big issue for the soldiers protecting the glaciers here.

-7. Baily bridge, located in the Ladakh valley between Dras river and Suru river in the Himalayan mountains, is built by the Indian Army.
+Baily bridge is located in the Ladakh valley between Dras river and Suru river in the Himalayan mountains.
+But it is a little known fact that it was built by the Indian Army.
 Baily bridge is the bridge at the highest elevation in the world.

-8. The battle of Longewala was a prime engagement between India and Pakistan during the 1971 war.
-A battalion of just 120 Indian soldiers defeated approximately 2000 soldiers of Pakistan having 2 infantry brigades and 2 armoured brigades.
+The battle of Longewala was a prime engagement between India and Pakistan during the 1971 war.
+A battalion of just 120 Indian soldiers defeated approximately 2000 soldiers of Pakistan.
+The Pakistan Army also consisted of 2 infantry brigades and 2 armoured brigades.

-9. High Altitude Warfare School is established by Indian Army and trains soldiers predominantly for warfare in highest battlefields like Siachen Glacier.
+High Altitude Warfare School trains soldiers predominantly for warfare in highest battlefields like Siachen Glacier.
+It was established by the Indian Army.
 It also trains Indian Army Personnel’s for winter sports.